umairsiddique3171/fare_forecaster/README.md

 - **Model Training:**

-  Linear Regression and XG Boost models were trained using the preprocessed data.
+  Linear Regression and XG Boost Regression models were trained using the preprocessed data.

 - **Model Evaluation:**